hpi-schul-cloud/infra-tools/dbcmetrics/README.md

                 // Secrets in Kubernetes
-                "STORAGE_BUCKET_NAME": "<The Name of the Bucket to monitor>", "STORAGE_ACCESS_KEY": "<The Access Key of your Object Storage Key with access to the Bucket>", "STORAGE_ACCESS_SECRET": "<The Secret Key of your Object Storage Key with access to the Bucket>", "UPTIME_KUMA_API_KEY": "<The Access Key of Uptime kuma>" },
+                "STORAGE_BUCKET_NAME": "<The Name of the Bucket to monitor>", "STORAGE_ACCESS_KEY": "<The Access Key of your Object Storage Key with access to the Bucket>", "STORAGE_ACCESS_SECRET": "<The Secret Key of your Object Storage Key with access to the Bucket>" },
         }
     ]